What Is Hospice? Truth vs Myth

 Myth: I was under the impression that I had to be available as the designated caregiver 24 hours a day in order for my mom to get hospice.

-Truth: While some hospices require caregivers prior to the patient being admitted, Minnesota Hospice does not.
-We help coordinate community resources to keep the patient at home as long as possible and then, help the client find an alternative location to receive care when care at home is no longer possible.
+Truth: Minnesota Hospice does not have this requirement.
+We help coordinate community resources to keep the patient at home as long as possible.
+When care at home is no longer possible, we help the client find an alternative location to receive care.

 Myth: My dad lives at home.
 We weren’t considering hospice for dad because we thought it was too expensive.
 Between the doctor’s visits and the cost of medications today, we have to save everything we can to make sure we can care for his ongoing needs.

 Truth: The Medicare and Medicaid Hospice Benefit covers services at 100%, so there is no cost to the client.
-If clients have private insurance or managed care, Minnesota Hospice will assist in checking their benefits coverage to make sure clients and families understand any potential medical out-of-pocket costs.
+If clients have private insurance or managed care, Minnesota Hospice will assist in checking their benefits coverage to make sure the clients and their families understand any possible out-of-pocket costs.

 Myth: I wanted to learn more about hospice, but I thought I had to wait for the doctor to bring it up first so he could order it for my brother.

-Truth: Clients can choose for us to meet with them and discuss the benefit of hospice at any time.
-We cannot provide hands-on care to a client without a physician’s order but are happy to work with each client’s physician to identify each client’s individual needs.
+Truth: Clients can meet with us and discuss the benefit of hospice at any time.
+We cannot provide hands-on care without a physician’s order, but we’re happy to work with each client’s physician to identify their individual needs.